marcuevasb/MultilayerEcoNet/README.md

 # MultilayerEcoNet

-GitHub repository for the manuscript "On the structure of species-function participation in multilayer ecological networks" and its supplementary information.
+GitHub repository for the manuscript **On the structure of species-function participation in multilayer ecological networks** and its supplementary information.
 Here, you'll find all the necessary materials to reproduce all results contained in the manuscript, including input data stored in the 'data/input' folder and output results stored in the 'data/output' folder.

-# P_processing
+# P processing

 All computational analysis was made using Python 3.10.8 running in  a Linux desktop (version 22).
 Dependencies are listed at the beginning of each file. python3_enviroment contains the requirements.txt and enviroment_droplet.yml files needed to recreate a python environment with all libraries adn dependencies needed.
 To install the environment with conda, run conda env create -f environment_droplet.yml.